JasonPollman/Dist.io/examples/ReadMe.md

 **Piping**
 An example of piping a response from a task to another slave's task.
 Examples of *Master#tell*.

+**Remote**
+An example of starting a remote slave and executing tasks with it.

 **Scatter**
 An example of the Dist.io *scatter* pattern.